R & D · In progress

 Rationale.
 Studies show 20–35% error variation across groups: fairness demands continuous treatment.

-• Problem.
-How to validate the authenticity and usage limits of synthetic data, which may reproduce structural bias?
+• How to validate the authenticity and usage limits of synthetic data, which may reproduce structural bias?

 Rationale.
 Without traceability, synthetic data distorts interpretation in sensitive analyses.